 Two black ink laser printers is provided in OCC room.
 One printer shall be assigned for printing of recording alarms or event transactions, and the other printer shall be configured as standby.
 A colour laser printer that supports GUI graphics shall be provided and shall be assigned for printing of system reports and trending.

 The SCADA system using the Remote Terminal Units (RTUs) to gather I/O status of M&E plant and subsystems from various stations.
-Each location shall consist of redundant RTUs.
+Each location shall consist of redundant I/O device.
 Each set of RTU is powered from dual power supply units to achieve system availability.
 Each set of RTU is designed to comprise dual communication modules to interconnect with different network switches (diverse LAN route) for transmitting the received I/Os to the SCADA system.
 The Fibre Optic Transmission System is used to link the RTUs at various locations back to the SCADA servers at depot.
 The RTUs for the substations is linked via a dedicated fibre optic cable to the nearby station for retransmission of I/Os back to the SCADA servers.

 The below provides an overview of the system.